 Auxiliary Item - An item without which the basic unit of equipment cannot operate (e.g., operating systems, batteries, etc.).

-Award - Defined in 2 CFR 215.2 as - Financial assistance that provides support or stimulation to accomplish a public purpose.
+Award - Financial assistance that provides support or stimulation to accomplish a public purpose.
 Awards include grants and other agreements in the form of money or other property in lieu of money, by the Federal Government to an eligible recipient.
 The term does not include: technical assistance, which provides services instead of money; other assistance in the form of loans, loan guarantees, interest subsidies, or insurance; direct payments of any kind to individuals; and, contracts which are required to be entered into and administered under procurement laws and regulations.

 Cannibalization - The act of disassembling or dismantling equipment to the point of making the equipment unable to perform its intended use.
-For Government property it is defined in 48 CFR 45.101 as - remov[ing] parts from Government property for use or for installation on other Government property.
+For Government property it is defined as - remov[ing] parts from Government property for use or for installation on other Government property.

 Centrally Reportable Equipment (CRE) - Plant equipment, special test equipment (including components), special tooling, and non-flight space property (including ground support equipment) which is (a) generally commercially available and used as a separate item or component of a system, (b) valued at $1,000 or more (unless a lower threshold is specified elsewhere in the contract), and (c) identifiable by a manufacturer and model number.
 [This term applies only to equipment acquired on NASA and JPL contracts.]
 NASA and JPL require sponsor approval for the acquisition of CRE.
 All CRE must be issued an N- or A- property tag.

 Component Parts - Items which are not complete in themselves and thus are not separately inventoried.